Skip to content

 min-height: 100svh;

-• Add a max-width of around 20rem on the card, to prevent it from getting too wide on larger screens.
+• Add a max-width of approximately 20rem to the card to prevent it from becoming too wide on larger screens.

 Marked as helpful